ahansen03/tennis_seed_performance/README.md

 | WTA  | 1584  | 0.2513 | 0.1882 |
 | ATP  | 1584  | 0.2235 | 0.1736 |

-Although the mean values are not statistically significantly different (p = 0.06), they are very close.
-However, with our current data we are unable to make the assertion that the seed in both tours perform differently at the Grand Slam level, despite the fact that the WTA play the best of 3 set format and the ATP plays the best of 5 set format, which intuitively makes upsets more common.
+Although the means are almost 3% different, the difference between the means is insignificant (p = 0.06).
+With our current data we are unable to make the assertion that the seed in both tours perform differently at the Grand Slam level, despite the fact that the WTA play the best of 3 set format and the ATP plays the best of 5 set format, which intuitively would make upsets more common, as a lower ranked player only has to win 2 sets rather than 3 in order to beat the higher ranked player.

+#### Trends over Time

 ### Conclusions and future research